 Together with networks and locations in Europe, the United Kingdom and South Asia, we train, support and build the capacity of author teams locally and internationally.

-5) Develop/Adopt appropriate knowledge translation and exchange strategies to ensure published reviews from the CPHG have an impact on policy and practice development and continue to advocate for high quality research, evaluation and evidence, appropriate to the needs and context of public health practice and policy making
+We also develop and adopt appropriate communication and dissemination strategies to ensure CPHG published reviews have an impact on policy and practice development and continue to advocate for high quality research, evaluation and evidence.

 Scope of our reviews

-We focus on interventions which aim to address the structural and social determinants of health, operating at the level of community, systems, policy, legislation and regulation.
-This includes interventions and contexts that operate outside of the health service system – such as education, transport, the built environment, agriculture, child care and social services.
+We prioritise topics within the structural and social determinants of health, operating at the level of community, systems, policy, legislation and regulation.
+This includes interventions and contexts that operate outside of the health service system, such as education, transport, the built environment, agriculture, child care and social services.

 The Impact Factor for Cochrane Database of Systematic Reviews is 6.186.
 The CDSR is now ranked in the top 10 of the 151 in the Medicine, General & Internal category.
 For more FAQs on Impact Factors click here